Pillar Guide

 The Science Behind Binaural Beats

 The evidence for binaural beats is more substantial than many realize.
-A comprehensive meta-analysis of 22 studies found a medium effect size (g = 0.45) for binaural beats on anxiety, cognition, and pain perception—considered a meaningful clinical effect.
+The Garcia-Argibay 2019 meta-analysis of 14 studies found a medium effect size (g = 0.45) for binaural beats on anxiety, cognition, and pain perception—considered a meaningful clinical effect.

 In a 2021 systematic review, 82.35% of studies showed binaural and monaural beat stimulation more effective than control conditions for their target outcomes.